betterscientificsoftware/bssw.io/Articles/Blog/2026-03-modern-memory-safe-cpp.md

 The libc++ hardening already turns many out-of-range operations on standard-library types into diagnosed failures rather than silent undefined behavior,<sup>[4],[15]</sup> and a future stronger runtime (debug) checking mode could plausibly go further by tracking the lifetime of views and iterators in the style of the Teuchos `ArrayRCP` and `ArrayView` debug-mode checking, which demonstrated that dangling-view and invalidated-reference errors can be caught reliably at runtime with tolerable development-time overhead.<sup>[22]</sup>

 The C++ standards work suggests how the remaining major categories could be addressed more systematically.
-A future profiles framework could combine `std::bounds` to inject bounds checks, `std::lifetime` to reject manual `delete` and `free` and to check null dereference, and `std::initialization` to verify that objects are initialized before use.<sup>[11],[12],[13]</sup>
+A future profiles framework could combine a `std::bounds` profile to inject bounds checks, a `std::lifetime` profile to reject manual `delete` and `free` and to check for null dereference, and a `std::initialization` profile to verify that objects are initialized before use.<sup>[11],[12],[13]</sup>
 That same direction could then be extended with a `std::type` profile to restrict unsafe casts and wrong-type access, plus an invalidation profile to prevent use of iterators, pointers, references, and views after a container mutation or destruction.<sup>[14],[17]</sup>
-Together with custom `clang-tidy` checks that disallow persisting raw C++ references and with future LLVM lifetime and invalidation analysis, that points to a subset of single-threaded C++ that could come reasonably close to being memory safe in practice even if the full language remains outside that guarantee.<sup>[5],[6],[11]</sup>
+Together with custom `clang-tidy` checks that discourage persistent raw C++ references, uture LLVM lifetime and invalidation analysis, and other rule checks, this can create a subset of C++ that could come reasonably close to being memory safe in practice for most HPC C++ programs, while still maintaining near maximum performance.<sup>[5],[6],[11]</sup>

 What would still remain are the places where C++ must deliberately escape that checked subset: low-level runtime and library internals, interoperability layers with C, Fortran, CUDA, and operating-system APIs, custom allocators and raw-storage manipulation, and any code that explicitly suppresses safety checks for compatibility or performance reasons.<sup>[11],[22]</sup>
 In that sense, the most plausible future is not that every corner of ISO C++ becomes uniformly memory safe, but that tool-enforced safe regions become large enough that most scientific application code can be written in a style where memory-related undefined behavior is rare, diagnosable, and mostly confined to trusted boundary code.

-But in the end, it is impossible for complex general programs to both be 100% safe and also run at the maximum possible performance.
+But in the end, it is impossible for complex general programs to be both 100% safe and to run at the maximum possible performance.
 Even many Rust programs contain some `unsafe` code in order to achieve the necessary performance.<sup>[23]</sup>
-And there will always be the need to hand-off data between different libraries that increases the surface area for adding memory-related defects.
+And there will always be a need to hand off data between different libraries, which increases the surface area for memory-related defects.
-Therefore, there will always be a tradeoff between features, performances, and safety.
+Therefore, there will always be a trade-off between features, performance, and safety.
-And from a correctness and security perspective, even if you eliminate all memory errors, you still are left with 19 of the CWE Top 25 Most Dangerous Software Weaknesses in 2025.<sup>[1]</sup>
+And from a correctness and security perspective, even if you eliminate all memory errors, you are still left with 19 of the CWE Top 25 Most Dangerous Software Weaknesses in 2025.<sup>[1]</sup>

 ## A practical takeaway for scientific software teams